tryton/tryton-client/doc/usage.rst

 The right frame is showing a :term:`tree view` substructure of menu *items* and *headings*.
 With the arrow keys it is possible to navigate inside the menu.
-By pressing *Enter* or double-clicking onto the menu item the appropriate :term:`views` opens.
-Using left and right arrow to expand or contract sub items of a heading.
+By pressing *Enter* or double-clicking onto the menu item the appropriate :term:`views` open.
+Use left and right arrow to expand or contract sub items of a heading.

 Figure: Main Menu Tab::